 Timing the market is extremely difficult; some would even say it’s impossible.
 But that doesn’t stop many investors from shifting their investments into cash in an effort to avoid market downturns.
 Consequently, they may miss out on some of the market’s biggest gains while they sit on the sidelines.

 Rather than trying to time the market, investors should focus on time in the market, allowing their investment returns to compound year after year.
 Don’t sell just because others are selling.
 If you sell your stocks after they drop in value, you may end up in worse shape than if you stayed invested.

 When you look at quarterly returns for the stock market, it appears to be quite volatile.
 But viewed over a longer time period, the market appears relatively tranquil—an insight that may be forgotten amid short-term market swings.
 Buying and holding stocks for the long term may not be exciting, but it has historically been an effective strategy.

 “The more [the market] goes down, the more I like to buy,” investor Warren Buffett said as he bought stocks during a sell-off in 2014.1 Likewise, you can take advantage of volatility by buying quality stocks at a discount if this strategy makes sense based on your investment time horizon and risk profile.
 Buying stocks when they’re attractively priced could help enhance the long-term growth potential of your portfolio.

 FIGURE 1 shows the effects of three different historical approaches to volatility.
 Each assumes $10,000 invested on 12/31/79 into the S&P 500 Index2 and no taxes or transaction costs.
 The opportunistic investor added $2,000 in stocks each time the market dropped 8% or more in a month, the buy-and-hold investor made no portfolio changes, and the apprehensive investor shifted assets into cash in the face of volatility.
-Ultimately, the opportunistic investor had a return that was significantly higher at the end of 2020.
+Ultimately, the opportunistic investor had a return that was significantly higher by August 2021.